NetSparkleUpdater/NetSparkle/README.md

 * Rig up a script that generates the app cast for you in python or some other language (`string.Format` or similar is a wonderful thing).
 * Or you can just copy/paste the above example app cast into your own file and tweak the signatures/download info yourself, then generate the (Ed25519/DSA) signature for the app cast file manually! :)

-### App Cast Generator Options

-_Missing some option you'd like to see?
-File an issue on this repo or add it yourself and send us a pull request!_

-* `--show-examples`: Print examples of usage to the console.
-* `--help`: Show all options and their descriptions.

 ### Using JSON app casts

 If you'd like to use a JSON app cast rather than XML: